 - Epistemology and Philosophy of Science

 - Students fulfilling this depth requirement must take PHIL 6320 (Theory of Knowledge)

-Proviso: For courses listed under more than one concentration, the faculty member and student will come to an agreement concerning which concentration a given course will fall under.
-Students may count a given offering of a course only under one concentration.
+Proviso: For courses listed under more than one concentration, the faculty member and student will come to an agreement concerning the concentration under which a given course will fall.
+Students may count a given offering of a course under only one concentration.